overmindstudios/BlenderUpdater/README.md

 ## Dependencies
 Developed with Python 3.7.
 It *should* work with Python 3.6 as well, but no guarantees here.
 It uses [Qt.py](https://github.com/mottosso/Qt.py) as an abstraction layer for Qt, so you should be able to use either PySide2 or PyQt5 in the background.
-BeautifulSoup is used for website parsing.

 ## Disclaimer
 This application was originally developed for in-house usage at [Overmind Studios](http://www.overmind-studios.de).
 Released as-is.